isomerpages/nlb-mobile-guide/get-started-with/0-myLibrary.md

 <div>
 <input type="radio" name="acc" id="acc5">
         <label for="acc5">If I sign up for membership online, when will the membership be activated?
 Will I receive a library card?</label>
-          <div class="acc-body"><p>Your membership will be activated immediately if you are a Singaporean, or upon payment of the registration fees if you are a PR or a foreigner.</p>
+          <div class="acc-body"><p>Your membership will be activated immediately if you are a Singaporean, or upon payment of the registration and/or membership fee(s) if you are a PR or a foreigner.</p>
           <p>You can find your virtual membership card (eCard) in the NLB Mobile app, once you have signed into the app with a myLibrary ID.
 You can use the eCard to borrow library materials and pick up reserved materials.
 You can also check your library account directly in the app or <a href="https://www.nlb.gov.sg/mylibrary/Account">online</a>.
 We will not send you a physical membership card.</p>
           </div>
           </div>